National Fitness Day: Wednesday 24 September 2025

 • You may have multiple attempts.

-• The stop button must be pressed on the treadmill before you progress to the next exercise in the interest of safety, you will be disqualified if you leave the treadmill running.
+• The stop button must be pressed on the treadmill in the interest of safety.
+You will be disqualified if you leave the treadmill running.

 • You must be 16 years or older to enter.